magloft/material2-carousel/README.md

 [![Material2 Carousel](./projects/docs/src/assets/Biglogo.png)](https://github.com/magloft/material2-carousel)

 ## Notice
 This is a fork of [gbrlsnchs/material2-carousel](https://github.com/gbrlsnchs/material2-carousel) and has been upgraded for use with Angular 14.
-All credits go to [gbrlsnchs](https://github.com/gbrlsnchs) for his great work on creating this component, and I have merely updated the repository to work with Angular 14.
+All credits go to [gbrlsnchs](https://github.com/gbrlsnchs) and [gabrielbusarello](https://github.com/gabrielbusarello) for their great work on creating and maintaining this component, and I have merely updated the repository to work with Angular 14.

 ## About
 This package is a carousel component for Angular using Material Design.